ChristopherDuggan/JavaBeginnersGuide/chapter01/self-test/self-test.md

 11. If you make a typing mistake when entering your program, what sort of error will record?

+You'll get some sort of syntax error when the compiler encounters it (or at some point shortly thereafter in the code).

 12. Does it matter where on a line you put a statement?

+No.